qrpike/spotify-playlist-downloader/README.md

 	    -u, --username [username]    Spotify Username (required)
 	    -p, --password [password]    Spotify Password (required)
-	    -l, --playlist [playlist]    Spotify URI for playlist -d, --directory [directory]  Directory you want to save the mp3s to
+	    -l, --playlist [playlist]    Spotify URI for playlist -d, --directory [directory]  Directory you want to save the mp3s to, default: HOME/spotify-mp3s

 ####So if you wanted to download "Top 100 Hip-Hop Tracks on Spotify".
 You would use the following command:

-	spotify-playlist-downloader -u yourusername -p yourpassword -l 	spotify:user:spotify:playlist:06KmJWiQhL0XiV6QQAHsmw -d /directory/where/to/download
+	spd -u yourusername -p yourpassword -l spotify:user:spotify:playlist:06KmJWiQhL0XiV6QQAHsmw

+`spd` is the shorthand for `spotify-playlist-downloader`.
+You can use either one.

 ####The output should look something like: